 NARAL Pro-Choice Massachusetts further supports H.893, An Act to Improve the Safety of Young Women, as an important step that would revise the current law to offer young women between 18 and 16 years old who cannot turn to their parents an avenue to access the health care they need without obtaining parental consent or a judicial bypass.
 This change will better safeguard the health and wellbeing of young adults.

-So-called “crisis pregnancy centers” (CPCs) are fake health-care clinics that lie to, shame and intentionally mislead women about their reproductive-health-care options to block them from accessing abortion care.
-For every abortion clinic in Massachusetts, there are three CPCs.
+Fake women’s health centers (FWHCs), sometimes known as “crisis pregnancy centers,” are fake health-care clinics that lie to, shame and intentionally mislead women about their reproductive-health-care options to block them from accessing abortion care.
+For every abortion clinic in Massachusetts, there are three FWHCs.

 1 National Polling on Abortion Access, NARAL Pro-Choice America

 2 The Impact of Laws Requiring Parental Involvement for Abortion: A Literature Review, Guttmacher Institute